From Childhood Wounds to Adult Healing: Embracing Inner Child Work

 Reconnect With Your Inner Child Through Journaling

-Our Shadow Work Journals provide guided prompts to explore childhood patterns, process emotions, and nurture parts of yourself that need attention.
-Pair with an affirmation candle to create a sacred space for reflection and healing.
+provide guided prompts to explore childhood patterns, process emotions, and gently reconnect with the parts of yourself that still need attention.
+Pair with an affirmation candle to create a grounded, intentional space for reflection and emotional safety.

 This gentle practice supports building boundaries, reclaiming self-worth, and breaking patterns of self-sabotage.
 For additional guidance on nurturing emotional connections see Healthy Boundaries: Your Key to Self-Care.